JaneliaSciComp/ossi-website/README.md

 model organism: [C. Elegans, Fly, Mouse, Your New Option]
 ```
 2. **Exception:** If you add a new tag option to `associated labs and projects`, please also add the lab or project name and a corresponding URL to the `/src/data/labNamesUrl.js` file.
-3. Please note in your pull request that you added a new tag option.

 ### Preview and commit your changes
 1. Preview your changes on the local dev server at `localhost:4321`.
 2. When you're done editing the project file and adding optional images, commit your changes and push them to GitHub.

-### Open a pull request
+### Open a pull request (PR)
 1. Go to your repository on GitHub - on the banner indicating your branch is one commit ahead, click **Contribute** and then **Open a pull request**.
 2. Title your pull request "Add a project - [Project Name]".
 Include in the description any helpful notes or specific requests.
+3. In the panel on the right side of the screen, click the gear icon next to "Labels."
+Select the following labels, as appropriate:
+    - New Project Page
+    - Edit Project Page
+    - New tags added
-3. Create your pull request - your request will be reviewed by the mainters of the OSSI site.
-You may receive requests for changes before your request is approved.
+4. When you're finsihed, click "Create pull request" - your PR will be reviewed by the maintainers of the OSSI site.
+You may receive requests for changes before your PR is approved.